Understanding Bloating: How the GI Map Test Can Help

 Bloating is often a signal that something deeper within the digestive system may need attention.

-By understanding the underlying drivers of digestive symptoms, such as microbial imbalance, digestive enzyme activity, inflammation and intestinal barrier function, it becomes possible to create a more targeted and effective approach to gut health.
+By understanding the underlying drivers of digestive symptoms, such as microbial imbalance, digestive enzyme activity, inflammation, and intestinal barrier function, it becomes possible to create a more targeted and effective approach to gut health.

 If you are struggling with persistent digestive symptoms, testing may provide valuable insight into what is happening inside your gut.
 Get started today by booking an initial assessment.